-where I_m and I_s are the integrated intensities of the mineral and the ZnO standard, respectively, and %S and %M are the weight percents of the ZnO standard (20 percent) and the mineral (usually 40 percent).
+where Im and Is are the integrated intensities of the mineral and the ZnO standard, respectively, and %S and %M are the weight percents of the ZnO standard (20 percent) and the mineral (usually 40 percent).
 The term MIF is defined the same as the reference intensity ratio (RIR) of earlier literature (Snyder and Bish, 1989); but the acronym MIF is preferred here because it is easier to pronounce.
 To measure the MIFs, set the "Present?" values in column H of the Input sheet to 1 for the mineral and for the material that the mineral is mixed with (a disordered kaolinite, such as KGa2, is mixed with a non-clay standard, and quartz is mixed with a clay standard).
-All other settings in column H should be zero.
+All other settings in column H should be zero, except for cell H73 which is set to 1 to account for corundum contamination during grinding.
 Set the values in columns J and K as indicated at the tops of the columns.
 The cell in column K should be set either to 2, in which case the mineral is to be reported as a non-clay, or to 3, in which case it is to be reported as a clay mineral.
+Cell K73 for corundum should be set to 1 (no report).
 The cells in column J are set either to 0 or 1, depending on whether or not the mineral will be analyzed as a clay in optional extended clay analysis, to be discussed below.
 Do not use the AutoShift option.
-Now set cell B20 to 3.
+Now set cell B22 to 3.
 Click the Start button.
-When the calculation is complete, the MIFs for the full pattern and clay region region analyses can be calculated, using equation 1, from the integrated intensities given in columns Q and AA in the Results sheet.
-The MIF solutions also are presented automatically in columns U and AE in the Results sheet.
+When the calculation is complete, the MIFs for the full pattern and clay region analyses can be calculated, using equation 1, from the integrated intensities given in columns Q and AA in the Results sheet.
+However, the MIF solutions also are presented automatically in columns U and AE in the Results sheet.
 Solve for kaolinite and quartz standards first, because these minerals are used in subsequent calculations.
 The MIF values now should be entered into columns E and G in the Standards sheet in the appropriate cells.
+The MIFs can be checked by running the pattern again with the new MIFs in the standards table.
+However, cell C211 in the Input sheet should be set to 0.25, because a different zincite sample ratio is used to measure MIFs for mineral standards from that used to prepare normal samples.